-3. DO Visit Your Site On Mobile
+2. DO Visit Your Site On Mobile

 You’d be surprised how often businesses have never actually tried to visit their own website on mobile!
 Before and periodically after any mobile marketing changes, visit your own website on a tablet and even a few different types of phones.
 Remember you’re a consumer – does your site work easily?
 Do you struggle to see the text?
 Most importantly, would you hang around this site, or hunt for a competitor with an easier to navigate interface?
-Let your own experience help guide you in this baseline part of forming a mobile strategy
+Let your own experience help guide you in this baseline part of forming a mobile strategy.

-4. DON’T Ignore Speed
+3. DON’T Ignore Mobile Site Speed

-5. DON’T Assume Your Clients Aren’t Mobile
+4. DON’T Assume That Your Clients Aren’t Mobile

 The mobile marketing discussion often centers on service-oriented industries.
 But mobile has plenty of value beyond ordering a pizza or finding a local restaurant.
 How often have you killed time on your mobile device browsing various sites, and later returned to take an action?
 Your path to purchase started innocently on mobile – and CEOs and other decision makers in the business-to-business sector are not immune to the same process.
 Mobile can be high in the funnel of businesses with long sales cycles, but it can be an important place for micro-conversions like bookmarking and other steps that are not limited to one type of audience.

-6. DO Tailor Email Marketing and PPC Campaigns to Direct Mobile Clients to Deep Pages
+5. DO Tailor Email Marketing and PPC Campaigns to Direct Mobile Clients to Deep Pages

 Because mobile audiences so often are on the verge of an immediate conversion, the name of the game is making it easy for them to make quick, informed decisions.
 Ensure your campaigns lead them to mobile-optimized landing pages or deeper site pages where they can convert quickly and seamlessly.